Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Experimental Results

 \ExecuteMetaData[experimentation_figures.tex]{real-exp}

 As stated in~\cref{tab:real_exp}, our robots travelled a total of 475~meters during the experiment and produced a total of 3103~keyframes that needed to be matches and verified in the search for inter-robot loop closures.
-The process resulted in 67~loop closures, including 10 that were rejected by the GNC optimizer (i.e., due to high residual factors).
-The large number of outliers is attributable to the many similar-looking sections of the parking lot.
-Keyframe images from different parts of the parking lot are erroneously matched by the place recognition system leading to spurious loop closure measurements (i.e., perceptual aliasing).
-In total, \shortname required the transmission of only 94.95~MB of data between the robots, not including the visualization.
+The process resulted in 67~loop closures, including 10 that were rejected by the GNC optimizer.
+This large number of outliers is attributable to the many similar-looking sections of the parking lot. \shortname acheived accurate localization with the transmission of only 94.95~MB of data between the robots, excluding the visualization.
 The communication load is mostly attributable to the front-end and thus dependent on the number of keyframes.
 In~\cref{tab:real_exp}, we also report the average sparsification and pose graph optimization times.
 We can observe that the sparsification time, while being non-negligible, is lower than the pose graph optimization.
-To mitigate the PGO computation time, we implemented it within a separate thread such that we can continue to accumulate additional global and local measurements while waiting for the next estimate.
-Also, we continuously provide to users an up-to-date pose estimate, published at a fixed rate, completing PGO estimates with the latest odometry measurements.
+To mitigate this, we implemented sparsification and optimization within separate threads.